128technology/docs/docs/bcp_dhcp_relay_overview.md

 ## DHCP Relay with BGP over SVR

 By default, the SSR will auto-generate service-routes and services for each DHCP server on the connected branch.
 This is good for SVR without BGP.
-To make DHCP relay work for with BGP over SVR, we need to deviate from the typical configuration **after** the auto generation of configuration objects is complete.
+To make DHCP relay work with BGP over SVR, we need to make additional changes to the auto-generated configuration **after** the auto-generation of configuration objects is complete.

 Please review DHCP Relay with SVR for tenant and network-interface configurations.